ansible-collections/ansible.windows/docs/ansible.windows.win_shell_module.rst

 .. note::
    - If you want to run an executable securely and predictably, it may be better to use the :ref:`ansible.windows.win_command <ansible.windows.win_command_module>` module instead.
 Best practices when writing playbooks will follow the trend of using :ref:`ansible.windows.win_command <ansible.windows.win_command_module>` unless ``win_shell`` is explicitly required.
 When running ad-hoc commands, use your best judgement.
    - WinRM will not return from a command execution until all child processes created have exited.
 Thus, it is not possible to use :ref:`ansible.windows.win_shell <ansible.windows.win_shell_module>` to spawn long-running child or background processes.
-Consider creating a Windows service for managing background processes.
+Consider creating a Windows service for managing background processes. - Consider using :ref:`ansible.windows.win_powershell <ansible.windows.win_powershell_module>` if you want to capture the output from the PowerShell script as structured objects.

 See Also